Download the PDF

 - Safe, effective and designed to deliver the greatest possible quality

 In accordance with our Vision, the Catholic health ministry continues to advocate a health care system that serves everyone.
-During the 115th Congress, we will work to:
+We will work to:

 - Enhance affordability, accessibility and quality of coverage for all, paying special attention to low-income and vulnerable individuals